-MATERIALS
+MATERIALS:

-- 2 quart or 1-gallon size food storage bags.
+- 2 quart or 1-gallon size food storage bag.
 One per group or student.

 - Organic Vegetable Seeds (radish, lettuce)

 - 1⁄2 cup of dirt per bag

-- 1⁄2 cup of water per bag
+- 1/4 cup of water per bag

 - String

-- Tag for students name on greenhouse
+- Marker

-BACKGROUND
+BACKGROUND:

 Photosynthesis: We have a symbiotic relationship with plants growing in soil.
 Plants provide us with oxygen to breath and when we exhale we release carbon dioxide (CO2).
 In combination with water and sunlight, CO2 is a core ingredient in the conversion of all components into glucose, a process is called photosynthesis.